Tool Steel Machining Services

 Overview

 Tool steel machining demands precision and experience — especially in hardened and pre-hardened states.
-Pearson Manufacturing offers hybrid fulfillment of tool steel projects, with services completed either in-house or through our Canadian supplier network.
+Pearson provides hybrid fulfillment of tool steel projects, completed in-house or through our Canadian supplier network.
 From punches to mold cavities, we ensure exact results across A2, D2, O1, H13, S7, and more.

 Tool steel machining overview